Thursday, February 23, 2017 (8:00 a.m. to 4:30 p.m.)

 - Employee conduct toward the company and its supervisors – protected or not?

-- Union organizing, quickie elections and the future of the Persuader Rule
+- Union organizing, quickie elections, English only rules, and the future of the Persuader Rule

 9:45 to 10:45 a.m.